 - Omit to mention the suspension.

-A licence suspension can occur for a number of reasons including the accumulation of too many demerit points, traffic offences, speeding or failing to pay fines when required.
-This differs from a disqualification of licence which is imposed by the Court for extremely serious traffic offences such as dangerous driving or drink driving offences.
+A licence suspension can occur for a number of reasons, and this includes the accumulation of too many demerit points, various traffic offences, speeding or failing to pay fines when required.
+These penalties differ from a disqualification of licence which is imposed by the Court for extremely serious traffic offences, such as dangerous driving or drink driving offences.
 Furthermore, if your licence is suspended you will not need to reapply to drive once your suspension is finalised, while is disqualification requires a reapplication.

 There are many penalties that could be incurred if you are caught driving with a suspended licence.
 Typically, these penalties are less serious for first time offenders, whilst those who have participated in the unlawful activity on multiple occasions could be faced with more severe punishments.

 For first time offenders, the maximum fine incurred is $3,300 and/or a potential 6-month term of imprisonment.
 It is also important to be aware that driving with a suspended licence is still classified as a criminal offence.
 This means that even on the first time of being charged with the offence of driving whilst suspended in NSW will still require you to appear in Court before a Magistrate.

 If you have been charged with driving whilst suspended on subsequent occasions, you will be liable to more severe penalties.
 In fact, section 54.3 of the Road Transport Act 2013 states that additional convictions of the same traffic offence attract a punishment of 50 penalty units which equates to a fine of $5,500.
 The Court may alternatively decide to impose a punishment of 12 months in gaol or enforce both punishments collectively in severe circumstances.
 Statistics demonstrate that fines are the most commonly penalty incurred for the traffic offence of driving with a suspended licence, while imprisonment, including home detention was fairly uncommon.